utkucy/arbitrum-mcp-tools/README.md

 6. **Batch Operations** - Tools for performing operations on multiple addresses
 7. **Stylus** - Tools for Stylus development and interaction

-### Example Usage
+### Example Usage 📝

-When using Claude or Cursor, you can simply ask for blockchain data using natural language.
+When using Claude, Cursor, or Windsurf, you can simply ask for blockchain data using natural language.
 The AI will determine which tool to use.

 Examples: